Tororoi/DarkCloud-Expanded/docs/custom-fishing-spot.md

 **A fishing sub-script that just RETs will END THE SESSION.** Every one of them runs as an ordinary event, so when it returns, `EventMode` switches on its return code — and `default:` is `GameMode = 1`, walking.
 That is precisely how quitting is implemented: label 133 is `_EXIT_FISHING; _FADE_IN(60); RET` and the drop back to walking comes *from the default branch*, not from any command.
+(Our label 133 now fronts this with a 2-option Continue/Quit confirm — Continue uses `_SET_RETURN_CODE(11)` to stay in the session; see §8c.)

-The corollary bit us: the bait label had the same shape, so pressing Square politely equipped the bait and then quit fishing.
+The corollary bit us: the bait label had the same shape, so an early build's Square politely equipped the bait and then quit fishing.
 Any sub-script that means to STAY in the session must end by asking for fishing again — `_GOTO_FISHING` (return code `0xB`) — so `EventMode` runs `case 0xb: GameMode = 0x10` instead of falling through.

-Label 134 is currently a STOPGAP: `_SET_FISHING_ESA(166)` (Throbbing Cherry) with no menu, and it does not check that you own the bait.
-The real menu route is `_GOTO_CHANGE_ESA` (command 25), which drives the generic use-item menu — but its handler bails unless the first stack entry is type 3 (**a string**), so it needs a string offset out of the town's own `.stb`.
+The real bait menu (above) ends with exactly that.

 ### The fishing rectangle can crash the game — size it to the terrain